Epistle to the Romans 1 – How can we get knowledge of God?

 God is holy and he hates sin.
 Often such an idea is labelled old-fashioned and pertaining to the Old Testament, but without this concept it is impossible for us to understand the New Testament (compare Rom.
 8:28).
 It is precisely because God hates sin that Jesus died on the cross to atone for our sins.
 God does not overlook sin.
 If he did, he would not have paid the highest price possible for the atonement of sin – the death of his only Son, Jesus, on the cross.

-Why does Paul begin the Letter to the Romans by making us all sinners and debtors before God?
+Why does Paul begin the Epistle to the Romans by making us all sinners and debtors before God?
 The answer is quite simple: only a sinner needs Christ as his Savior (compare Matt.
 9:12-13).

 A hopeless and unfair situation?